feored/runeword-explorer/README.md

 ### Features

-- Instantly fill in the runes of your character/shared stash by uploading the file<sup>1</sup>
+- Instantly fill in the runes of your character/shared stash by uploading the relevant .d2s/.d2i file<sup>1</sup>

 - An exact description of the steps required to cube up to a certain runeword.